 How Do You Brush and Floss When You Have Braces?

-The best way to ensure a clean and healthy smile is proper brushing and flossing.
+It’s very important to brush and floss daily to keep your teeth and gums healthy throughout your orthodontic treatment.
 Food particles can accumulate on teeth and in braces, and over time, turn into plaque.
 The bacteria that results from this accumulation can lead to gum disease, tooth decay and even loss of teeth.
-To avoid these problems while you are in orthodontic treatment, take special care of your braces, teeth and gums to ensure you will have the best possible result.
+If you would like help choosing the right toothbrush, toothpaste, and dental floss for your appliance, please let us know.

-Especially during orthodontic treatment, brush your teeth four times daily to avoid the accumulation of food particles in your teeth and braces:
+Especially during orthodontic treatment, brush your teeth three times daily to avoid the accumulation of food particles in your teeth and braces:

 In the morning after breakfast